bhartiy/learnsellacious/pages/06.eproducts/latest-files/docs.md

 visible: true
 ---

 * It is used to mention whether the product is latest or not.
-You can declare a product latest by only selecting 'yes' or 'no' option.
+You can declare a product latest by selecting 'yes' or 'no' option.
 * It is mentioned when the Product type is electronic.

 **To make a Product latest or not,follow steps:**